krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ![alt text](/assets/async-demos/context-5.png "flames")

-First application is always running since it's entry point to our distributed architecture.
-The second application code that is invoked is:
+The first application is always running since it's the entry point to our distributed architecture.
+The important code in the second application is the following:

 ```java
 @RequiredArgsConstructor